chandrakanth17/new-docs.gocd.org/content/configuration/dev_choose_when_stage_runs.md

 ---
 description: Choose when a stage runs in GoCD
 keywords: GoCD configuration, stage, manual pipeline, continuous delivery pipeline, GoCD stages
-title: Choose When a Stage Runs
 ---

 # Choose when a GoCD stage runs

-Often there are steps in your [pipeline](../../introduction/concepts_in_go.html) that you do not want to happen automatically.
-For example, you might want to keep binaries from being created for every pipeline (to prevent [running out of disk space](../../faq/admin_out_of_disk_space.html)) or want to choose when your code is [deployed to production](../../faq/rm_deploy_to_environment.html).
+Often there are steps in your [pipeline](../introduction/concepts_in_go.html) that you do not want to happen automatically.
+For example, you might want to keep binaries from being created for every pipeline (to prevent [running out of disk space](../faq/admin_out_of_disk_space.html)) or want to choose when your code is [deployed to production](../faq/rm_deploy_to_environment.html).
 Stages in GoCD can be marked as 'manual' just for this purpose.

 You can create a manual pipeline by setting the first stage to manual.